 - James Starmer, aged 60, who landed in America from Leeds, England, in 1904

-- Juliette Starmer, aged 31, who emigrated to the United States from Leeds, England, in 1904
+- Juliette Starmer, aged 31, who immigrated to the United States from Leeds, England, in 1904

 - Wm.
-Austin Starmer, aged 32, who emigrated to America from Leeds, England, in 1904
+Austin Starmer, aged 32, who immigrated to America from Leeds, England, in 1904

 - Fred Waiter Starmer, aged 28, who settled in America from Northampton, England, in 1907